Home » Recipes » BBQ Pork Tenderloin

 BBQ Pork Tenderloin

-This BBQ Pork Tenderloin is made with simple ingredients but has a wonderful sweet and smokey flavor.
-It can be made in made on the grill or in your oven.
-Serve with other grilled items like ribs or burnt ends for a true BBQ feast.
+This BBQ Pork Tenderloin is made with simple ingredients and has a wonderful sweet and smokey flavor.
+Cook it on the grill or in the oven for the juiciest pork ever.

 a knife slicing into a grilled BBQ pork tenderloin on a wooden cutting board.